-This policy will be administered consistently with the City's obligations under the Americans with Disabilities Act and the Family Medical Leave Act.
+This policy will be administered consistently with the City's obligations under the Americans with Disabilities Act, the Family Medical Leave Act, and any other applicable law.

 VII.
 Reductions-in-Force/Reorganization:

 An employee may be separated from City service when it is deemed necessary by reason of shortage of funds or work, the abolition of the position, or other material change in the duties of the organization, or for other reasons which are outside the employee's control and which do not reflect discredit upon the service of the employee.